20 Sights in Schwerin, Germany (with Map and Images)

 The Mecklenburg State Theatre is the principal theatre of Schwerin in Germany.
 Its main theatre seats 650 people and is used for the performance of plays, opera, musical theatre and ballet.
 Designed by Georg Daniel, the present building was built between 1883 and 1886 after the previous court theatre had been destroyed by fire in 1882.
 It was inaugurated on 3 October 1886 with a performance of Gluck's Iphigénie en Aulide with Marie Wittich in the title role.
 The complex also includes the State Museum in Schwerin and a 240-seat concert hall, now used for performances of chamber works.

-The Church of St. Nikolai Schwerin, also known as the Schelfkirche, is a baroque brick church in the Schwerin district of Schelfstadt in the form of a central building from the early 18th century.
-It is one of the few baroque brick churches in northern Germany and the first large post-Reformation church building in Mecklenburg.
+The Church of St. Nikolai, also known as the Schelfkirche, is a Protestant religious building in the Schelfstadt district of Schwerin.
+The brick building was built in the Baroque style between 1709 and 1711 on behalf of Duke Friedrich Wilhelm I according to a design by Jakob Reutz.
+It is one of the few baroque churches in northern Germany and the first large post-Reformation church building in Mecklenburg.
+As part of the Schwerin Residence Ensemble, it was inscribed in the UNESCO World Heritage Site in 2024.

 The Provost's Church of St. Anna in Schwerin is the mother church of all Catholic churches in Mecklenburg and was for a time the seat of an auxiliary bishop of the Archdiocese of Hamburg in his function as episcopal vicar in Mecklenburg.